kubo27/Project/README.md

-This project is for created for personal learning purpose.
+This project is created for personal learning purpose 📖.

 It covers:
 <br>🟢 Oracle Linux